RudiHansen/CCTurtle/README.md

 There might have to be some sort of status value set so one does not run when the others are running, had a problem with it in the old system
 Then I need to find the right place to run this check, might be in function move.move might not?

+Would also like turtle to report fuel level to computer, to display in status